survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ![SSR output](images/ssr.png)

-Instead of just a `div` where to mount an application, you can see all related HTML there.
+Instead of a `div` where to mount an application, you can see all related HTML there.
 It's not much in this particular case, but it's enough to showcase the approach.

 T> The current implementation could be refined further by implementing a production mode for the server that would skip injecting the browser refresh script at minimum.